• Skip to primary navigation

 • More Banana Recipes

-So, you’ve made a magnificent loaf of Caramelized Banana Bread, Banana Bread With A Crunch, Chocolate Chip Banana Bread, or Sourdough Walnut Banana Bread, or maybe you’ve made my Coconut Banana Bread Cupcakes or Banana Raspberry Sour Cream Muffins.
+So, you’ve made a magnificent loaf of Caramelized Banana Bread Recipe, Banana Bread With A Crunch, Chocolate Chip Banana Bread, or Sourdough Walnut Banana Bread, or maybe you’ve made my Coconut Banana Bread Cupcakes or Banana Raspberry Sour Cream Muffins.

 Congratulations!
-You’re about to have some very tasty days ahead with your homemade bread.
+You’re about to have some very tasty days ahead with your homemade bread and overripe bananas.
 But after making your loaf of bread, now what?
-If you’re reading this post, chances are you’re looking for a great way to keep your banana bread fresh and moist for as long as possible.
+If you’re reading this post, chances are you’re looking for a great way to keep your cooled bread fresh and moist for as long as possible.
 I don’t blame you!

 At the end of the day, an important question to ask is how long you want your banana bread (or any other quick bread) to last.
 Are you planning on eating it within a few days?
 Or are you trying to save it for the long haul?